What Is a Line of Credit?

 After your draw period ends, you’ll need to pay back your line of credit before the end of the repayment period.
 You’ll generally have to make a minimum monthly payment, but you can pay off the balance at your own pace as long as it’s paid in full within the repayment timeline.

-Which is better, a personal loan or a line of credit?
+Is it better to get a personal loan or line of credit?

 Whether a personal loan or a line of credit is better for you will largely depend on whether or not you know the full cost of your desired expenses upfront.
-If you do, a personal loan tends to be a better choice, whereas if you don’t know how much you’ll need, a line of credit will likely be a better option.
+If you do, a personal loan tends to be a better choice.
+If you don’t know how much you’ll need, a line of credit will likely be a better option.

 Bottom line

-A line of credit can be a powerful tool to help you reach your goals if you want access to funds in case there's a financial emergency or want to start a project and are unsure of the total costs.
-However, like any type of credit, a line of credit can be expensive due to associated fees like account management charges and loan origination fees.
+A line of credit can be a powerful tool to help you reach your goals if you want access to funds during a financial emergency or if you want to start a project and are unsure of the total costs.
+However, like any type of credit, a line of credit can be expensive due to associated fees like account management charges or loan origination fees.

 If you’re interested in getting a line of credit, talk with a representative from your bank or credit union to see if it offers this type of loan.
 No matter what type of loan you get, be sure to shop around to get the lowest rates and best terms.